akka/akka/akka-contrib/README.md

 ## Suggested Format of Contributions

-Each contribution should be a self-contained unit, consisting of one source file without dependencies to other modules in this subproject (it may depend on anything else in the Akka distribution, though).
+Each contribution should be a self-contained unit, consisting of one source file or one exclusively used package, without dependencies to other modules in this subproject; it may depend on everything else in the Akka distribution, though.
 This ensures that contributions may be moved into the standard distribution individually.
+The module shall be within a subpackage of `akka.contrib`.

+Each module must be accompanied by a test suite which verifies that the provided features work, possibly complemented by integration and unit tests.
+The tests should follow the [Developer Guidelines](http://doc.akka.io/docs/akka/current/dev/developer-guidelines.html#testing) and go into the `src/test/scala` or `src/test/java` directories (with package name matching the module which is being tested).
+As an example, if the module were called `akka.contrib.pattern.ReliableProxy`, then the test suite should be called `akka.contrib.pattern.ReliableProxySpec`.

+Each module must also have proper documentation in [reStructured Text format](http://sphinx.pocoo.org/rest.html).
+The documentation should be a single `<module>.rst` file in the `akka-contrib/docs` directory, including a link from `index.rst`.

 ## Suggested Way of Using these Contributions